• Home

 Minnesota State Unemployment Benefits For Veterans

-Once the veteran has passed the date of separation and meets the other requirements, it is permitted to apply for unemployment benefits even if the applicant does not have a DD Form 214 Report of Discharge.
+Once the veteran has passed the date of separation and meets the other requirements, they are permitted to apply for unemployment benefits even if the applicant does not have a DD Form 214 Report of Discharge.

 However, the veteran’s discharge paperwork is required as soon as available in order to calculate the proper amount of unemployment benefits available based on the last applicable rate of pay while serving in uniform.